 Instead, CBD promotes other compounds in the body such as anandamide from being absorbed, which allows for natural pain relief.

 A benefit of CBD usage is that building up a tolerance for it is very unlikely.
 This means that a patient can take a consistent dosage.
-The average being 25 milligrams a day, without having to increase the amount in order to feel its effects constantly.
+The average is 25 milligrams a day, without having to increase the amount in order to feel its effects constantly.
 This is one of the major upsides of CBD.

 Opioids make the user want more as they build up a tolerance, forcing them to over-medicate, leading to a potential overdose or dangerous addiction.